-This course will provide you with a comprehensive understanding of the ICH Q3D guideline on elemental impurities, ahead of its December 2017 implementation for approved products.
+This course will provide you with a comprehensive understanding of the ICH Q3D guideline on elemental impurities, to tackle its December 2017 implementation for approved products.

 Over four modules, you will examine the guideline and its scope in depth, evaluate the current challenges in implementation and receive guidance on constructing solid risk assessments.
 You will also be guided through relevant case study examples.
 The course will cover: